-Pras Michel trial: Who are the key players?
+The trial with A-listers, a Fugee and a fugitive

 Among those named as potential witnesses in the case is actor Leonardo DiCaprio, who famously portrayed a real-life financial crook in the 2013 film "Wolf of Wall Street" - which was partially funded by a firm tied to Mr Low.

 Bloomberg has reported that Mr Low was "especially generous" with Mr DiCaprio and donated a $3.2m Picasso to his charity, as well as a $9.2m piece from Jean-Michel Basquiat.
-Mr DiCaprio - who has not been accused of any wrongdoing - reportedly later turned those items and others received from Mr Low to authorities.
+Mr DiCaprio - who has not been accused of any wrongdoing - reportedly later turned those items and others received from Mr Low over to authorities.

 Notably, in 2019 Mr DiCaprio reportedly testified before a grand jury in Washington DC as part of the justice department's investigation into the 1MDB case.